Living Expenses Verification - FAQs

 Discretionary expenses are generally non-fundamental to daily living in every case they are usually matters of personal choice.

-As a broker, you need to discuss household living expenses with the customer regarding the accepted LIXI industry standard (refer to Mercury Needs Analysis) and document the outcomes in a memo or note
+As a broker, you need to discuss household living expenses with the client regarding the accepted LIXI industry standard (refer to Mercury Needs Analysis) and document the outcomes in a memo or note

 Quality of the note is vital.
-After discussion with the applicant, document by way of a file note and email to the customer with ‘lead in’ comments such as “as we discussed…...”
+After discussion with the applicant, document by way of a file note and email to the client with ‘lead in’ comments such as “as we discussed…...”

-When considering discretionary from essential living expenses, ask the question” is the customer willing to forgo those expenses or cut back on those expenses?”
+When considering discretionary from essential living expenses, ask the question” is the client willing to forgo those expenses or cut back on those expenses?”

 In most cases, applicant’s will make sacrifices in their discretionary spending if this means they obtain their dream home.
 The important thing for our members is to have the conversation and document it.